alexandergolob/alexander-golob/README.md

 # Components

-- Footer - pending review
+- [x] Footer
-  - z-index should be such that it's under navs
 - [x] Social icons
-- Graffiti - pending review
-  - need to think about this a bit more
+- Graffiti - need to think about this a bit more
 - [x] Subscription widget
 - Navs
 - Right nav scroll component